[This post is updated weekly and summarizes the current status of college admission testing and test preparation opportunities with Compass.]

 To keep families informed during this tumultuous period, Compass hosts a series of webinars on the current college admission testing landscape.
 We include the very latest policy updates and provide sensible strategic guidance for planning and preparation.
 To register for an upcoming presentation or to view one of our recent recordings, visit our webinars page.

-Rather than canceling an entire test date as it did in May and June, the College Board plans to let upcoming test cancelations occur by location, so please monitor the status of your test site regularly.
-Some host sites have already posted August and September cancelations.
+Rather than canceling an entire test date as it did in May and June 2020, the College Board plans to let upcoming test cancelations occur by location, so please monitor the status of your test site regularly.
+Some host sites have already posted upcoming cancelations.
 For the latest site closures, click here.

-Registration opened for these fall dates in May.
 Many sites have already reached capacity, so if you are planning to take an SAT this year, we recommend you register ASAP.
-On August 17th, College Board announced the removal of Waitlist Status for the August test date.
-We suspect this may also be the case for future fall 2020 test dates.

 College Board requires test takers to wear masks.

 Previously announced plans to debut section re-testing have been postponed indefinitely.
-Previously announced plans to offer the computer-based ACT in the United States in September 2020 have also been postponed.
-ACT, however, hopes to launch an online test in 2021.
+Previously announced plans to offer the computer-based ACT in the United States in September 2020 were postponed.
+ACT, however, hopes to launch a remote (at-home) online test soon.
 See ACT’s COVID-19 updates here.

 ACT recommends test takers to wear masks.